Skip to main content

 read_csv

-{ message: "some text", count: 42, ip: 1.1.1.1 }
+{message: "some text", count: 42, ip: 1.1.1.1}

-{ message: "more text", count: 100, ip: 1.1.1.2 }
+{message: "more text", count: 100, ip: 1.1.1.2}

-Manually specified header
+Manually specify a header

 input_no_header.csv